dan3dewey/Wyzant-monitor/README.md

    Open gword.htm in a browser to see the vizualization.

 4) For a geographic map of locations run: linux$ `python WyzGeo.py` ;
-         makes a where_wyz.data file with each line containing "<zipcode>, USA" ;
+         makes a where_wyz.data file with each line containing "zipcode, USA" ;
    run linux$ `python geoload_wyz.py`
                                  to go through where_wyz.data and use Google (100 per day limit) to get geodata for ZIP codes and save it in geodata_wyz.sqlite.